-Images / footage (digital assets) will be used for a maximum of three years after the date of the event in Wigmore Hall publications and marketing materials, programme reports, press and media relating to the Wigmore Hall programme, the Wigmore Hall website and online social media.
+Any images and/or footage captured at the event (Assets) will be used for a maximum of three (3) years after the date of the Event in Wigmore Hall publications and marketing materials, programme reports, press and media relating to the Wigmore Hall programme, the Wigmore Hall website and online social media.
+Please note, images/footage captured will appear alongside information that explains the project involves [e.g.: people living with dementia, their families, and carers].

-Following this three-year period, digital assets will only be used in Wigmore Hall publications in an archival context, which includes their continued existence online in previous social media posts and webpages.
+Following this three (3) year period, Assets will only be used in Wigmore Hall publications in an archival context.

-Digital assets will be securely stored on Wigmore Hall's digital asset management system and after three years, they will be re-processed within the same system, so that their use can be subject to stricter controls.
+Assets will be securely stored on Wigmore Hall's digital asset management system and, after three (3) years, they will be re-processed within the same system, so that their use can be subject to stricter controls.